Skip to main content

 • If your computer doesn’t have a wired network port, you can use a USB-to-Ethernet adapter (click here).
 Your Internet modems should have around four wired ports at the back.

-• Secured wireless connection on EduRoam, Shaw, TelUs, Rogers, etc.: the second best option.
+• Secured wireless connection on EduRoam, Rogers/Shaw, TelUs, etc.: the second best option.
 If you can't use a wired connection at all, please put your computer/device very close to your Internet modem.
-Wi-Fi 5Ghz connections are prefereed over 2.4 Ghz.
+Wi-Fi 5Ghz connections are preferred over 2.4 Ghz.
 Please do not rely on wireless connections in public places such as coffee shops, malls and grocery stores.

-• Satellite (such as Hughes Net) will work, but you will encounter a latency (a delay) between the satellite connection and myClass.
+• Satellite connections mostly work, but you might encounter a latency (a delay).

 • No Dial-up: You should not rely on dial-up connections at all.